rxweb/rxweb.io/docs/angular/routes/router-authorization.md

 While performing some operations on a certain entity there are some controls which need to be restricted from certain users, For example in the skill entity of the candidate module there is a control of add in which based upon the plus icon click event the skill can be added, This control needs to be authorized based upon the user role.

+In the above video, hr admin user has the rights to access the candidate in which the admin can view and add the candidate component but the HRC user is restricted to add the component but has the access to only view it.

-This can be done using `*rxAuthorize` in which the add component will be passed as the parameter value as shown in this html code
+This is implemented using `*rxAuthorize` in which the add component will be passed as the parameter value as shown in this html code

 <div component="app-code" key="authorization-candidate-html"></div>